cde-ev/cdedb2/doc/source/Workflows.rst

 the changes done by the cron job are not logged.

-In the CdEDBv2, we distinct between subscribing and other states, where users listed in subscribing states recieve list emails.
+In the CdEDBv2, we distinct between subscribing and other states, where users listed in subscribing states receive list emails.
 For subscribers, there is no visible distinction between the different subscribing states.
 Subscribing states
 are: